defunkt/jquery-pjax/README.md

 </html>
 ```

-We want pjax to grab the url `/page/2` then replace `#pjax-container` with whatever it gets back.
-No styles or scripts will be reloaded and even the h1 can stay the same - we just want to change the `#pjax-container` element.
+We want pjax to grab the URL `/page/2` then replace `#pjax-container` with
+whatever it gets back.
+No styles or scripts will be reloaded and even the `<h1>`
+can stay the same - we just want to change the `#pjax-container` element.

 We do this by telling pjax to listen on `a` tags and use `#pjax-container` as the target container: